 Summer day camp staff, club staff or group program staff, may receive Tailored Staff Training when one or more of their campers face challenges in participation, safety, integration or enjoyment.
 We get requests from directors of camps, clubs and group programs, when children registered in a group program face these challenges.

 Directors of camps, clubs and group programs, as well as parents, can make a request for help with one child or several children for Tailored Staff Training.
 The request must be made no later than January 15 for summer camps starting in June or no later than six months prior to the start date of the club or group program.
 Tailored Staff Training supports all levels of management from directors, councilors, companions, paraprofessionals and other support personnel.

 The early bird catches the worm!
 Make a request early, then we can start as soon as four months before the program begins.

 Starting the Personalized Pediatric Program

 Our promise is to refer the child and family to at least one network partner or help resource.
 The first reference is a result of the Clinical Coordination Meeting between the parents and the Buds in Bloom© Clinical Coordinator.
 Other references may follow, one at a time, as appropriate.
 In some cases a fee may be assessed for additional references.
 Please inquire during your Clinical Coordination Meeting.

 End of a Personalized Pediatric Program

-A follow-up by Buds in Bloom© may be made some time after the beginning of the personalized pediatric program, to evaluate your appreciation of the care your child and family received from network partners.
-Your opinion is important to the continued improvement of our services.
+A follow-up by Buds in Bloom© may be made some time after the beginning of the personalized pediatric program, to evaluate your appreciation of the care your child and family received from our team, and from network partners and help resources.
+Your opinion is important to the continued improvement of our high quality services.